Brad Pitt To Call Angelina Jolie’s Co-Star As Witness In Custody Trial

 Brad Pitt will call a former co-star of Angelina Jolie as a witness as the custody battle between the famous exes reaches court.
-With the actor and his ex-wife heading to trial over custody of their children, Pitt will call Girl, Interrupted costar Jillian Armenante to the stand.
+With the actor and his ex-wife heading to trial over custody of their children, Pitt will call Girl, Interrupted co-star Jillian Armenante to the stand.

-52-year-old Armenante has worked with Jolie on two occasions.
-The first was on the Oscar nominated 1999 film, and the second was in the 2007 movie A Mighty Heart.
-Girl Interrupted was a breakthrough role for Jolie, propelling the Maleficent lead to an Academy Award for Best Actress in a Supporting Role.
+Fifty-two-year-old Armenante has worked with Jolie on two occasions.
+The first was on the Oscar-nominated 1999 film, and the second was in the 2007 movie, A Mighty Heart.
+Girl Interrupted was a breakthrough role for Jolie, propelling the Maleficent lead to an Academy Award for best actress in a supporting role.

-Pitt’s lawyers filed the witness list for the heart throb on September 21.
-Us Weekly has reported the co-star was named in the filing.
+Pitt’s lawyers filed the witness list for the actor on September 21.
+Us Weekly has reported Jolie’s co-star was named in the filing.
 Furthermore, the list confirmed Pitt will also testify, while his lawyers will cross-examine Jolie.

 Also included on the witness lists are psychologists and security consultants.
 Scheduled to take place between October 5 and October 23, the trial is expected to be one of the most talked about in Hollywood history.
-45-year-old Jolie and Troy actor Pitt, 56, are two of the most successful and powerful actors in the world.
+Jolie, 45, and Pitt, 56, are two of the most successful and powerful actors in the world.

-Both the stars have been locked in an increasingly bitter court battle following their split.
-While Jolie filed for divorce in 2016, the couple have yet to decide who gets permanentaccess of Maddox, 19, Pax, 16, Zahara, 15, Shiloh, 14, and 12-year-old twins Vivienne and Knox.
+Both stars have been locked in an increasingly bitter court battle following their split.
+While Jolie filed for divorce in 2016, the couple have yet to decide who gets permanent custody of Maddox, 19, Pax, 16, Zahara, 15, Shiloh, 14, and 12-year-old twins, Vivienne and Knox.

-Last month, Us Weekly reported on a source who claimed both Jolie and Pitt are preparing for an acrimonious trial.
+Last month, Us Weekly reported on a source who claimed that both Jolie and Pitt are preparing for an acrimonious trial.

 “Brad wants 50/50 joint physical and legal custody of the kids.
 Angelina has been unagreeable to those terms,” the insider revealed.